Conduct Port Scanning with Nmap

 3. ACK (Acknowledge): The scanner completes the connection by sending an ACK packet back to the target.

-Nmap's -sT option performs this full TCP connect scan.
-Because it completes the TCP connection, it's easily logged by the target system.
+Nmap's -sT option explicitly performs this full TCP connect scan.
+Since it completes the TCP connection, it does not require root privileges, but we will use sudo for consistency with subsequent steps that do.

 Now, let's perform a TCP connect scan on 127.0.0.1 (localhost).
-This address always refers to your own machine.
+This IP address always refers to your own machine, making it a safe target for practice.

 sudo nmap -sT 127.0.0.1

-This command tells Nmap to perform a TCP connect scan (-sT) on the IP address 127.0.0.1.
-You will be prompted for your password.
-Since the labex user has sudo privileges without a password, just press Enter.
+This command instructs Nmap to perform a TCP connect scan (-sT) on the IP address 127.0.0.1.
+The labex user has sudo privileges without a password, so you can simply press Enter if prompted.

-1. Observe the output.
-You should see a list of open ports on your local machine.
+3. Observe the output in the terminal.
+You will see a list of common ports and their states on your local machine.
 The output will look similar to this:

 Nmap scan report for localhost (127.0.0.1)